Facebook equips itself with non-invasive solutions to connect brain and computer.

 The concept behind the CTLR-labs technology is a wrist band that allows device control.

-The neurons in our spinal cord send electrical signals to the muscles of the hand "telling them" how to move it when, for example, we press a button.
-The wristband decodes these signals and transmits them into information that the device can understand and translate into actions in VR or AR environments.
+The neurons in our spinal cord send electrical signals to the muscles of the hand “telling them” how to move it when, for example, we press a button.
+The wrist strap decodes these signals and turns them into information that the device can understand and translate into actions in VR or AR environments.
 Or in a game of Asteroids:

 CTRL-labs It was founded 4 years ago by Thomas Reardon and Patrick Kaifosh, both of whom are PhDs in neuroscience at Columbia University.
 Reardon has 9 years at Microsoft and the technology direction of Openwave Systems.